 Step #2 Measuring Your Fireplace

 Before we start shopping we need to measure our fireplace.
 Here is a masonry fireplace measuring 40 3/4” x 25 1/2”.

 Next go to the Pleasant Hearth size chart and see what size door will fit your fireplace.
 Based on the Pleasant Hearth size chart, we will need a “Large” Pleasant Hearth Door for this fireplace.

 Be Careful if you are on the low side of the width or height.

-One way Pleasant Hearth can offer such low prices is because they only make 3 sizes of doors.
-This means they can get some huge economies of scales when buying parts and the labor to put the doors together.
-But there are some trade offs when you only offer 3 sizes and one of them is a less than perfect fit.
+While Pleasant Hearth often offers a lower price, there are some trade offs when you only offer 3 sizes and one of them is a less than perfect fit.
 I’ll show you what I mean.

 Remember our fireplace?
 (40 3/4 “x 25 1/2”)

 The 251/2” Height is on the low end of the height openings.
 Notice the brick showing in the opening and the huge overlap on the top.
 The overlap is great on the sides, but 3 bricks on top is a little much for my tastes.

 To some people the low price of the Pleasant Hearth doors is worth the imperfect fit, but for most fireplace shops this would be considered a very sloppy installation.
 However if your fireplace is on the upper end of the opening range you will get a very good fit and the PH door could be a great solution for you.